Ace every interview with Interview AiBoxInterview AiBox real-time AI assistant

 Follow-up depth

 Manual interviews used to expose memorization.
 AI-assisted interviews now expose fake understanding.
-If you cannot answer why you chose one approach over another, the interviewer immediately sees that the tool is doing more thinking than you are.
+If you cannot answer why you chose one approach over another, or why you allowed one tool boundary but not another, the interviewer immediately sees that the tool is doing more thinking than you are.

 That is why the coding interview thinking out loud guide still matters.
 Even with AI in the loop, your explanation layer is part of the product.